linux-system-roles/logging/README.md

   - `target`: Target host (fqdn).
 Mandatory.
   - `port`: Port; default to 514.

+- `remote_files` type - `remote_files` output stores logs to the local files per remote host and program name originated the logs.<br>
--  available keys for `remote_files` type
+  available keys
   - `facility`: Facility; default to `*`.
   - `severity`: Severity; default to `*`.
   - `exclude`: Exclude list; default to none.
+  - `async_writing`: If set to `on`, the files are written asynchronously.
+Default to `off`.
+  - `client_count`: Count of client logging system supported this rsyslog server.
+Default to 10.
+  - `io_buffer_size`: Buffer size used to write output data.
+Default to 65536 bytes.
   - `remote_log_path`: Full path to store the filtered logs.
-                       To support the per host output log files, we recommend to have the path like this:
+                       This is an example to support the per host output log files `/path/to/output/dir/%HOSTNAME%/%PROGRAMNAME:::secpath-replace%.log`
-                       /path/to/output/dir/%HOSTNAME%/%PROGRAMNAME:::secpath-replace%.log
   - `remote_sub_path`: Relative path to logging_system_log_dir to store the filtered logs.
-                       E.g., subdir/%HOSTNAME%/%PROGRAMNAME:::secpath-replace%.log

   if both `remote_log_path` and `remote_sub_path` are _not_ specified, the remote_file output configured with the following settings.
   ```